keplerproject/orbit/doc/us/example.md

 are going to use in your app:

 <pre>
-require "orbit"
+local orbit = require "orbit"
-require "orbit.cache"
+orbit.cache = require "orbit.cache"
-require "markdown"
+local markdown = require "markdown"
 </pre>

 In this example we are going to use Orbit's page cache, and the Markdown parser for marking